top of page

 Cover -1920 copy.png

 Resistance as a response to structure has been—and will be—an answer as long as structural systems, power dynamics, social frameworks, and institutional frameworks govern bodies.
-This collection is meeting place for academia to reach out and the public to reach toward.
+This collection is a meeting place for academia to reach out and the public to reach toward.

 a response to structure